 The majority of brands and sellers on Amazon are well aware of the importance of optimizing the forward-facing keywords that shoppers encounter when browsing product listings.
-However, backend keywords that are not visible to the public also have a significant impact in the search process.
-So, Amazon Search Term Optimization is vital for your store.
+However, backend keywords that are not visible to the public also have a significant impact on the search process.
+So, Amazon SEO is vital for your store.

 When integrated into comprehensive content and SEO plans, backend search phrases can assist in increasing sales and improving search results, despite the fact that they are almost invisible to customers.
-Amazon also has strict standards in place for search phrases, which means that adhering to best practices is very essential while using Amazon.
+Amazon also has strict standards in place for search phrases, which means that adhering to best practices is very essential.

-In this article, we go through how backend search terms function and what criteria Amazon considers when evaluating keywords,.
-Also we have 3 Tips for you to optimize your backend keywords!
+In this article, we go through how backend searches terms function and what criteria Amazon considers when evaluating keywords.
+Also, we have 3 Tips for you to optimize your backend keywords!
 If you are ready, Let’s start.

 Table of Contents

 - Optimize your discoverability